 5. So, the new regulations stipulates 2ml Cartridge, does that then now include Refiller/Rebuildable/Dripper Tanks?

-Unfortunately so.
-One government document appeared to suggest tanks would be excluded, however the restriction on tanks was clarified in the 2015 ECig Summit.
+Unfortunately so, at least in the UK.
+One government document originally appeared to suggest tanks would be excluded, however the restriction on tanks was clarified in the 2015 ECig Summit.
 However, we’re not sure to what extent it will affect parts for rebuildable clearomisers.

 6. As a retailer, do I need to carry out testing and submit notifications?

 The onus for testing and submissions falls on the manufacturer and the importer.
-If you are importing the devices, you will need to conduct the tests and submit notifications to the MHRA.
+If you are importing the devices, you will need to conduct the tests and submit notifications – see here for details.
 Given the costs of both testing and notification, this is not likely to be feasible for smaller retailers, especially those carrying a wide range of stock.

 If you are not importing or manufacturing, you will not have to conduct tests or notify products.

-7. Why is the MHRA consulting about costs?
-Will I now have pay a fee to sell e-cigs?
+7. Will I now have pay a fee to sell e-cigs?

 The MHRA plans to charge manufacturers and importers fees to cover the costs of receiving and reviewing submissions.